If I had the courage to step into the night

 To say I could decipher its message would be a lie.

-At best I can guess its intent as I wait for it to die.
+At best I can guess its intent as I wait to die.

 The truth is, I am a terrible coward.